k2view-academy/K2View-Academy/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md

 ### How Do I Define the Root Table and Instance ID Column in an LU Schema?

-Each LU schema must have a Root Table and Instance ID (Instance PK Column).
+Each LU schema must have a Root Table and Instance ID (Instance ID Column).
 The Instance ID is the unique identifier of each LU instance.
 When creating a Logical Unit using the [Auto Discovery Wizard](/articles/03_logical_units/06_auto_discovery_wizard.md), the Root Table and the [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id) column are defined according to the selected Root Table and column in the Wizard.

 If you are not using the Auto Discovery Wizard, do the following: